gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2016-09/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

   BACKWARDS INCOMPATIBLE CHANGES
 - Boilerplate now supports types for variables.
 Each variable in the `boilerplate.yml` file can define a `type` field set to string, int, float, bool, list, map, or enum (enum variables can also include a list of `options`).
 This allows for some basic error checking of the variable values and, even more importantly, allows you to use the corresponding Go template syntax for those types.
-For example, if-statements work as you would expect with booleans (no more having to check `if eq .Foo "true"`), you can loop over lists and maps using the `range` keyword, and you can do basic arithmetic on ints and floats.
+For example, if-statements work as you would expect with booleans (no more having to check `if eq .Foo &quot;true&quot;`), you can loop over lists and maps using the `range` keyword, and you can do basic arithmetic on ints and floats.
 - The `prompt` field in `boilerplate.yml` has been renamed to `description`.